matlab-actions/.github/README.md

 When you define your workflow, specify this action as `matlab-actions/setup-matlab@v1`.
 For more information, see [Action for Setting Up MATLAB on GitHub-Hosted Runner](https://github.com/matlab-actions/setup-matlab/).

 ### Run MATLAB Command
 Use the **Run MATLAB Command** action to run MATLAB scripts, functions, and statements.
-You can use this action to flexibly customize your test run or add a MATLAB related step to your workflow.
+You can use this action to flexibly customize your test run or add a step in MATLAB to your workflow.

 When you define your workflow, specify this action as `matlab-actions/run-command@v1`.
 For more information, see [Action for Running MATLAB Commands](https://github.com/matlab-actions/run-command/).

 ### Run MATLAB Tests
-Use the **Run MATLAB Tests** action to automatically run tests authored using the MATLAB Unit Testing Framework or Simulink Test&trade;.
+Use the **Run MATLAB Tests** action to automatically run tests authored using the MATLAB unit testing framework or Simulink Test&trade;.
 You can use this action with optional inputs to generate various test and coverage artifacts.

 When you define your workflow, specify this action as `matlab-actions/run-tests@v1`.
 For more information, see [Action for Running MATLAB Tests](https://github.com/matlab-actions/run-tests/).